EssentialsX/Essentials/.github/ISSUE_TEMPLATE/help.md

       link to them in the relevant parts of the template.
 Do not use Hastebin or Pastebin, as this can cause issues when trying to solve issues in the future.
-      DO NOT drag logs into this box!
+      **DO NOT drag logs into this text box!**

-4. If you are encountering a performance issue, please include a link to a Timings and/or profiler report, both before and after your PR.
+4. If you are encountering a performance issue, please include a link to a Timings and/or profiler report.

 -->